Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Identify the roles and importance of mathematics in economics;
+• Identify the roles and importance of mathematics in economics.

 • Discuss the roles of matrices and algebra in the representation of economic statements and solving simple economic concepts in the range of introductory economics.

-Introduction to Computing2
+Introduction to Computing Sciences2

 At the end of this course, students should be able to:

-• Explain basic components of computers and other computing devices;
+• Explain basic components of computers and other computing devices.

-• Describe the various applications of computers;
+• Describe the various applications of computers.

-• Explain information processing and its roles in the society;
+• Explain information processing and its roles in the society.

-• Describe the Internet, its various applications and its impact;
+• Describe the Internet, its various applications and its impact.

 • Demonstrate practical skills on using computers and the internet.